nabz24/Portfolio/README.md

 <br>
 <br>
 ### Interactive Covid-19 Map
-The interactive Covid-19 Confirmed Cases map on the homepage was composed by using Leaflet.js as well as an api built by disease.sh.
+The interactive Covid-19 Confirmed Cases Map on the homepage was composed by using Leaflet.js as well as an api built by disease.sh.
 Disease.sh is an open API for disease related statistics.